Upgrade your bathroom on a budget with these DIY bathroom vanity plans.

 - Table saw with tapered leg jig or circular saw with guide track

-- I share how I made this quick tapered leg jig in the post for the nightstand plans.
+- I share how I made this quick DIY tapered leg jig here.

 - Pocket hole jig